HTTP Server & Client

 The specification for the server and client APIs are available in the API reference.

-These APIs are accessible via messaging the http_server:distro:sys
+These APIs are accessible via messaging the http-server:distro:sys

-and http_client:distro:sys
+and http-client:distro:sys

 runtime modules, respectively.

-The only capability required to use either process is the one to message it, granted by the kernel.
+required to use either process is the one to message it, granted by the kernel.

 WebSocket server/client functionality is presented alongside HTTP.